We're finding you the best deal.

-The parking provision as it stands consists of parking lots at Terminal 1, Terminal 2 and a Long Term lot at Harbor Drive.
+Official SAN parking can be found at Terminal 1, Terminal 2 and at the Long Term lot at Harbor Drive.

-The Terminal 1 parking lot offers convenient access to the terminal through a covered walkway on a self-park basis, but you’re charged on an hourly basis and rates rise steeply the longer you stay — so it might get expensive if you’re leaving your vehicle for more than a day or so.
+San Diego airport parking Terminal 1 offers convenient access to the airport through a covered walkway.
+Parking rates are charged on an hourly basis and rise steeply the longer you stay.
+So it might get expensive if you are leaving your vehicle for more than a day.

-The Terminal 2 parking plaza has benefitted from an upgrade and now boasts 2900 covered spaces, 16 EV charging points and walkway access to the terminal.
+San Diego airport parking Terminal 2 has benefitted from an upgrade and now boasts 2900 covered spaces, 16 EV charging points and walkway access to the terminal.
 You’ll be charged on a daily drive-up, pre-paid or hourly basis.

-The Long-Term lot at Harbor Drive is situated on Harbor Drive and Liberator Way, so it’s further from the terminals than the first two options, but the daily rate is lower, shuttles are frequent and there are covered stops for shelter.
+San Diego airport long term parking lot at Harbor Drive is situated on Harbor Drive and Liberator Way.
+It is further from the SAN airport terminals but the daily rate is lower and shuttles are frequent.

-Park and Fly options are usually the cheapest and are reasonably hassle-free, since you’ll be whisked to the terminal in a regular shuttle bus in a matter of minutes.
+Park and Fly options are usually the cheapest and are reasonably hassle-free.
+You’ll be whisked to the SAN airport terminal in a regular shuttle bus in a matter of minutes.

-Alternatively, a valet service costs more, but might be worth it for the VIP-level convenience — you simply park at a pre-arranged spot at the terminal, a trusted valet driver takes your car to its secure spot and then meets you with your ride as you step outside the terminal on the return leg.
+A valet service costs more but might be worth it for the VIP-level convenience.
+You simply park at a pre-arranged spot at San Diego airport.
+A valet driver meets you and takes your car to a secure long term parking lot.
+On your return trip, the driver will meet you with your ride as you step outside the terminal.

 San Diego International Airport serves 24 million passengers annually, more than one million of these are international and it’s seen record increases in passenger volumes over the past five years.
 With 500 non-stop and connecting flights daily to more than 60 non-stop markets in North America, Europe and Asia, it’s one of the busiest single-runway airports in the world.